Association of Catholic Priests: Vocations

 In June 2014, the issue of vocations was discussed at the Irish Catholic Bishops Conference in Maynooth.
 The ACP called for the Church to have a plan for vocations.
-Father Sean McDonagh says that the Church is "facing an implosion in terms of vocations to the priesthood.".
+Father Sean McDonagh stated that the Church is "facing an implosion in terms of vocations to the priesthood."
 In this regard, the ACP advocates the appointment of female deacons.
-According to McDonagh: "It’s fairly clear historically that women have served in the Church, despite every effort to silence their voices since the 4th century."
+According to McDonagh:

 The ACP also called for men who left the priesthood to marry to be called back to ministry in some form.
 McDonagh claimed that if the ACP's recommendations were not acted on, parish churches could be forced to close down.

 In October 2019, former President of Ireland Mary McAleese spoke at a conference organised by the Association of Catholic Priests, which was titled 'Women and the Church: Equality of Opportunity?'.